-Earthjustice litigation recently closed a gaping air pollution loophole known as the startup, shutdown, and malfunction exemption, which allowed industrial facilities to blanket nearby communities with toxic air pollution, all without warning or accountability.
+Earthjustice litigation succeeded in closing a gaping air pollution loophole known as the startup, shutdown, and malfunction exemption, which allowed industrial facilities to blanket nearby communities with toxic air pollution, all without warning or accountability.
 Jim Pew, a staff attorney who has been working on air issues out of Earthjustice’s D.C. office for more than a decade, closed this loophole by exposing it as flatly unlawful.

 Under the Clean Air Act, EPA sets air pollution limits for industrial facilities like chemical plants and paper mills.
 That’s generally good news, but in the 1990s the agency created a loophole that said these facilities had to meet their standards at all times except when they were starting up, shutting down, or malfunctioning.
 The malfunction part swallowed up the standards because it meant polluters could exceed emission limits with impunity by claiming that their excess pollution resulted from malfunctions.